1 on 1 with

 The most rewarding aspect is around sponsorship sales.
 Getting a new partnership sold, and renewing a partnership, is such an exciting feeling.
 Especially, when you were able to develop the ideas for the proposal or provide your teammates with the information they needed to sell the deal.

 Sport is competitive so getting your foot in the door as soon as possible in your career is crucial.
 Internships are a big part of that according to Chelsea Zahn.
 Chelsea shines a light on the importance of internships and how you must treat your job like a sport.
 Work hard, be confident, and never back down.
 Chelsea is a confident woman in sport indeed.
-Take her advice and apply to internships and get out an volunteer because she is proof, that it will pay off.
+Take her advice and apply to internships and get out to volunteer because she is proof, that it will pay off.